ballerina-platform/ballerina-lang/docs/style_guide/definitions.md

       !...;
   }
   ```
-* For type reference formatting refer to [referencing](#referencing-record-or-abstract-object) section.
+* For type reference formatting, see [referencing](#referencing-record-or-abstract-object) section.

-## Referencing Record or Abstract Object
+## Referencing record or abstract object
-* No spaces between `*` and abstract object name or record name.
+* Do not keep spaces between the `*`, and abstract object name or record name.

+  Example,
   ```ballerina
   *Person;
   ```